FlamJamCamCode/Crucible/system share/foundations/41c resilience-through-discovery.md

 ## The Core Insight

 Traditional systems fail because they have fixed roles and relationships.
 When something breaks, the system doesn't know how to recover.
 Discovery OS is different - every component is ALWAYS discovering its purpose IN SERVICE TO ITS ONE HUMAN MASTER, so failure is just another state to discover from.
+Code is static in traditional systems for the most part.
+Code is will-economic fluidity in DiscoveryOS.

 ## Discovery as the Ground State